 However, sadly her views were shared with the ruling body, the General Assembly of the PCUSA, and it started to show in the church services.
 Still, in my sleepy town, not a whole lot changed.....initially.
 Some things began to show up in the General Assembly's annual report that I found very disturbing.
 They were making a very pro-Palestinian policy, and selectively divesting from Israel, which has only accelerated in recent years.
 They actively support far leftist ideology, while shunning traditional conservative ideals.
 I really didn't pay too much attention until I moved to the Memphis, Tennessee area over 15 years ago.
 The church I attended seemed very odd to me, and the sermons were very similar to those I heard 10 years prior in my hometown church, before the smackdown.
 I became very disgruntled, and started to look for a church that was more to my liking; something that maintained traditional Presbyterian beliefs.

 It didn't take long.
-Apparently, at least in the South, there were a number of other Presbyterian congregations that became fed up with the liberal ruling body, and decided to form the Presbyterian Church in America (PCA)
+Apparently, at least in the South, there were a number of other Presbyterian congregations that became fed up with the liberal ruling body, and decided to form the Presbyterian Church in America (PCA).

 The Presbyterian Church in America (PCA) is an evangelical Protestant Christian denomination, the second largest Presbyterian church body in the United States after the Presbyterian Church (U.S.A.).
 The PCA professes a strong commitment to evangelism, missionary work, and Christian education.
-The church declares its goal to be "faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission."
+The church declares its goal to be "faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission."I'm quite comfortable being part of this organization, and find comfort in belonging to a congregation that still follows traditionalist beliefs rather than liberal revisionism.

 That brings me to the question I asked in the title of this piece.